moirabanka/traingame/to-do.md

 - [ ] adrenaline
 - [ ] cognitive dissonance stat that increases when opposing emotions are gained
 - [ ] crisis events
+- [ ] repurposing of inventory items into tools using the 'repurpose' command should this be a special ability for the 'utilitarian' background? this should change the item into an alternate form based on the player's surroundings. e.g: in the wasteland, a stick in the inventory can be repurposed into a digging tool

 Display
 - [ ] slow printing stylish output